itagagaki/Google-Chat-Thread-Switcher/README.md

 # Google Chat Thread Switcher
-Google Chat Extension to add a Thread Switcher
+Google Chat Extension to add a Thread (Topic) Switcher

 ## Overview
 Google Chat Thread Switcher is a Google Chrome extension.
-Once installed on Google Chrome, it allows you to select and go threads in Google Chat.
+Once installed on Google Chrome, it allows you to select and go threads (topics) in Google Chat.

+## Detailed explanation
+Some Google Chat "Spaces" (used to be called "Chat Rooms") can have multiple threads, and some cannot.
+You can choose that when you create the Space.
+This extension adds a drop-down list to a Space with multiple threads, where you can pick a Thread and move it around.

+To complicate things, Google has changed the term "Thread" to "Topic."
+Following suit, I have changed this extension to display "Topic."
+But I don't want to change the extension name, so it remains "Google Chat Thread Switcher."

+Further complicating, Google has implemented an additional "inline thread" feature for spaces that do not have threads (or rather multi-topic).
+Please do not confuse them.

 ## Who made it?
 The base code is Jesse Jurman's [beta-chat-thread-picker](https://github.com/JRJurman/beta-chat-thread-picker).